 Main interests

-Education, Film, Identity, Belonging, Poetry, Autoethnography, Autobiographical Writing, Digital Media, Art-Research, Faith and Religion, Reflection, Authenticity, Accessibility in Research, Personal/Lived Experience, Cultural Relations
+Personal (Lived) Experience, African Student Experience, Film, Identity, Belonging, Poetry, Autoethnography, Autobiographical Writing, Digital Media, Art-Research, Faith and Religion, Reflection, Authenticity, Accessibility in Research, Cultural Relations

 Notable Works